A Classic Tented Safari Revealing the Wildest Side of Remote Botswana

 Day 1: Livingstone, Zambia—Victoria Falls

-Our Botswana safari begins just over the border in Zambia, where our Expedition Leader meets you on arrival at Livingstone airport.
+Our Botswana safari begins just over the border in Zambia, where our Expedition Leader meets you on arrival at the Livingstone airport.
 We head straight to Victoria Falls for an exhilarating start to our African adventure.
-Via trails along the top of the gorge where the profuse spray has created a rain forest, we find a variety of vantage points on the mile-wide cataract.
+Via trails along the top of the gorge where profuse spray has created a rain forest, we find a variety of vantage points on the mile-wide cataract.
 Then it’s off to Toka Leya to spend the night.
-The camp sits in a prime location overlooking the mighty Zambezi River upriver from Victoria Falls, surrounded by Mosi-oa-Tunya National Park.
-The park’s name means “The Smoke that Thunders,” and it’s an apt moniker, that we can see clouds of mist rising from the falls from miles away.
+The camp sits in a prime location overlooking the mighty Zambezi River, upriver from Victoria Falls and surrounded by Mosi-oa-Tunya National Park.
+The park’s name means “The Smoke that Thunders,” and it’s an apt moniker, as we see clouds of mist rising from the falls from miles away.

 Days 2–4: Chobe National Park, Botswana / Linyanti Private Reserve

 we travel to Botswana’s Chobe National Park, known for its vast elephant herds—a population that exceeds 70,000.
 On a boat cruise through the meandering channels of the Chobe River

 we sometimes see 500 elephants in a single day!
 Hippos and crocodiles also abound, as well as a wide variety of waterbirds including herons and storks.